 The bill H. 4304 aims to enhance the enforcement of laws regarding the unlawful overtaking and passing of school buses in South Carolina.
 It introduces a new section, 56-5-2790, which holds vehicle owners or operators jointly liable to the Department of Education for civil penalties associated with violations of Section 56-5-2770.
-The penalties include a maximum of $100 for the first violation and $250 for subsequent violations within a year, with additional penalties for failure to pay.
-The bill also mandates that the Department of Motor Vehicles suspend vehicle registrations for owners with outstanding judgments related to passing school buses, as outlined in the amended Section 56-3-1335.
+The penalties include a maximum of $100 for the first violation and $250 for subsequent violations within a year.
+If penalties are not paid within 30 days, additional civil penalties may apply, and the Department of Motor Vehicles (DMV) is mandated to suspend vehicle registrations for outstanding judgments related to these violations.
+The bill also outlines the process for notifying vehicle owners of violations and provides specific defenses for owners who were not operating the vehicle at the time of the violation.

 04/30/2025: 56-5-2790, 59-67-235, 56-3-1335